elifrenkgoren/GYM-Management-System/README.md

 The Gym Management System is a web-based application developed to manage gym operations in a more organized and efficient way.
 The system allows administrators to manage members, trainers, memberships, and payments through a centralized platform.
 This project was developed as part of a software development course and includes both technical implementation and project management processes such as sprint planning, risk analysis, and testing.

-## Features (MVP)
+## Features
-- Member management (add, update, delete)
+- Member Management
-- Trainer management
+- Trainer Management
-- Membership tracking
+- Membership Plans
-- Payment management
+- Payment Tracking
-- Role-based access control (Admin, Trainer, Member)
-- Basic dashboard system
+- Attendance Tracking

 ## Technologies Used
-- Java 17
+- Java
 - Spring Boot
 - MySQL
+- Maven
-- HTML, CSS
+- Thymeleaf
 - GitHub
-- Jira

-## Project Structure
+## Database Tables
-The project repository is organized as follows:

-- src/ → Source code of the application
-- docs/ → Project documentation (reports, analysis, plans)
-- README.md → Project overview and explanation
+- users
+- members
+- trainers
+- trainer_assignments
+- membership_plans
+- payments
+- attendance

+## How to Run
+1. Clone the repository
+2. Open project in Eclipse
+3. Configure MySQL database
+4. Run Spring Boot application

 ## Sprint Board
 Project tasks were planned and tracked using a sprint board.